 Call a web service

-Use the Call a web service action A tool for building the processes, logic, and direction within workflows. to make HTTP requests and API calls.
+Use the Call a web service action A tool for building the processes, logic, and direction within workflows.
+Actions are the steps the workflow performs to complete a process. to make HTTP requests and API calls.
 You can output the response content, response headers, and response status code as variables.
 The response content is returned in JSON format.

 For example, let's say you have a change management workflow for business processes, and those business processes also have corresponding workflows.
 When a business process (and therefore a workflow for that business process) requires a change, someone fills a Nintex form to request the change which kicks off the change management workflow.